 Don’t know how to use your touring gear yet?
 Sign up for one of our 1-day Intro to Backcountry Ski or Splitboard Courses!

-Colorado Adventure Guides offers the AIARE 1 – 3 day Avalanche Safety Course starting at $639 per person.
+Colorado Adventure Guides offers the AIARE 1 Avalanche Courses starting at $635 per person.

 Colorado Adventure Guides is priority is keeping our patrons and students safe.
 Our instructors are trained to recognize potentially hazardous situations in the backcountry; they plan and operate accordingly.
 Prior to the start of any course or backcountry trip you will be asked to complete a brief health history.
 The failure to disclose pertinent information on the health history form could result in serious harm, even death, to the signing participant, other guests and/or the guide.
 All information submitted is completely confidential; it is for the guide’s use and would only be shared in the event of an emergency with medical and/or rescue personnel directly caring for the guest.
 This can be a physically demanding course, and your ability to enjoy the adventure depends on your health and fitness, thus it’s recommended that you are in good physical condition.